How to Care for a Saxophone

 Saxophones rely on the use of reeds to get their classic sound and these reeds are pretty delicate!
 Taking care of your reeds will make playing more fun and give you a better sound.
 Plus reeds aren’t cheap, so keeping them in good working order will save money.
 When opening a brand new reed, let it soak in a cup of room temperature water for a few minutes before you start to play.
 This will help soften it up a bit and get rid of that “new reed taste”.
 It is a good idea to always keep at least 2 reeds ready and in rotation.
 They will last longer that way, and then if one reed gets damaged, you have a backup that is broken in and ready to go.
 Earlier, we mentioned avoiding storing your reeds in an airtight container.
 Having a reed guard case will let you store four or more reeds at a time.
 This device helps keep them flat and protected from being chipped while in your case.

-Repair and Maintain Your Instrument Regularly
+Saxophone Repair and Maintaining Your Instrument Regularly